Good Vibrations: Record production and popular music

 "Good Vibrations" positioned the Beach Boys as one of the few bands besides the Beatles to achieve mainstream success with a psychedelic rock song in 1966, when the genre was still emerging.
 (Note: Atlantic Records executive Phillip Rauls recalled that "Good Vibrations" was his first exposure to what he called "acid rock" and credited its theremin sound with inspiring other musicians to experiment with psychedelia in the studio.)
 It contributed significantly to the development of the progressive rock and progressive pop genres, and effectively launched the latter style.
 PopMatters contributor Scott Interrante decreed that the single's impact on psychedelic and progressive rock "can't be overstated".
 Bill Martin, author of books about progressive rock, suggested that the Beach Boys had cleared a pathway toward the genre, writing, "The fact is, the same reasons why much progressive rock is difficult to dance to apply just as much to 'Good Vibrations' and 'A Day in the Life.'"
 John Covach, in his book What's That Sound?
 An Introduction to Rock and Its History (2006), writes that "Good Vibrations", together with the Beatles' "Strawberry Fields Forever" and Sgt.
 Pepper's Lonely Hearts Club Band (1967), demonstrated that rock could be viewed as serious art.
 (Note: Leaf described the single's release as solidifying the Beach Boys' status as "leaders of a new type of pop music, Art Rock.")

 Author and Saint Etienne founder Bob Stanley said it was "modern pop's first multi-movement single", an influence, Rowland felt, was apparent on "A Day in the Life", McCartney's "Band on the Run" (1973), and Queen's "Bohemian Rhapsody" (1975).
 Priore wrote that the song anticipated the multi-textured soul music exemplified by the 1971 releases What's Going On by Marvin Gaye and "Theme from Shaft" by Isaac Hayes, both of which he identified as among "the most historically important R&B music ever pressed."
+Musician David Gilmour has stated he was attempting to imitate the "chopping cellos" from "Good Vibrations" on his guitar playing at the beginning of the Pink Floyd track "Run Like Hell".